Björn Borg

+Björn Rune Borg ([ˈbjœːɳ ˈbɔrj]; born 6 June 1956) is a Swedish former professional tennis player.
+He was ranked as the world No. 1 in men's singles by the Association of Tennis Professionals (ATP) for 109 weeks.
+Borg won 66 singles titles during his career, including eleven majors: six at the French Open and five consecutively at Wimbledon.
+Borg was ATP Player of the Year from 1976 to 1980, the year-end No. 1 in the ATP rankings in 1979 and 1980, and the ITF World Champion from 1978 to 1980.

+A teenage sensation at the start of his career, Borg experienced unprecedented stardom and consistent success that helped propel the rising popularity of tennis during the 1970s.
+Between 1974 and 1981, Borg claimed 11 major singles titles, the most by any man in the Open Era up to that point.
+His rivalries with Jimmy Connors and John McEnroe became cultural touchstones beyond the world of tennis, with the latter rivalry peaking at the 1980 Wimbledon final, considered one of the greatest matches ever played.
+Following defeats to McEnroe in the 1981 Wimbledon and US Open finals, Borg unexpectedly retired from tennis at the age of 25.
+He made a brief and unsuccessful comeback in 1991.

-Borg won four consecutive French Open titles (1978–81) and is 6–0 in French Open finals.
-He was the first man since 1886 to contest six consecutive Wimbledon finals, a record surpassed by Roger Federer's seven consecutive finals (2003–09).
+Borg won four consecutive French Open titles (1978–81) and was undefeated in six French Open finals.
 He is the only man to achieve the Channel Slam three times.
-Borg contested the French Open, Wimbledon and US Open finals in the same year three times (1978, 1980–81).
-He won three major titles without dropping a set during those tournaments.
+He won three major titles without losing a set during those tournaments.
 However, he never won the US Open despite four runner-up finishes.
 Borg also won three year-end championships and 16 Grand Prix Super Series titles.
-Overall, he set numerous records that still stand.
-He was ATP Player of the Year from 1976 to 1980, and was the year-end world No. 1 in the ATP rankings in 1979 and 1980 and ITF World Champion from 1978 to 1980.
-Borg is the only Swede, male or female, to win over 10 majors.
-Borg unexpectedly retired from tennis in 1981, at the age of 25.
-He made a brief and unsuccessful comeback in 1991.
+In 1979, Borg became the first player to earn more than US$1 million in prize money in a single season.
+Overall, he set numerous records, some of which still stand.

-Borg is widely considered one of the all-time greats of the sport.
-He was ranked by Tennis magazine as the sixth-greatest male player of the Open Era.
-His rivalry with John McEnroe is considered one of the best in the sport's history, and their meeting in the 1980 Wimbledon final is considered one of the greatest matches ever played.
-A teenage sensation at the start of his career, Borg experienced unprecedented stardom and consistent success that helped propel the rising popularity of tennis during the 1970s.
-As a result, the professional tour became more lucrative, and in 1979, Borg became the first player to earn more than US$1 million in prize money in a single season.
+Borg is widely considered one of the all-time greats of the sport, and was ranked by Tennis magazine as the sixth-greatest male player of the Open Era.

 Early life

-Björn Borg was born in Stockholm, Sweden, on 6 June 1956, as the only child of Rune (1932–2008), an electrician, and Margaretha Borg (b.
+Björn Borg was born in Stockholm, Sweden, on 6 June 1956, the only child of Rune (1932–2008), an electrician, and Margaretha Borg (b.
 1934).
 He grew up in nearby Södertälje.
 As a child, Borg became fascinated with a golden tennis racket that his father won at a table-tennis tournament.
 His father gave him the racket, beginning his tennis career.

 A player of great athleticism and endurance, he had a distinctive style and appearance—bowlegged and very fast.
 His muscularity allowed him to put heavy topspin on both his forehand and two-handed backhand.
 He followed Jimmy Connors in using the two-handed backhand.
 By the time he was 13, he was beating the best of Sweden's under-18 players, and Davis Cup captain Lennart Bergelin (who served as Borg's primary coach throughout his professional career) cautioned against anyone trying to change Borg's rough-looking, jerky strokes.